shawnlittrel/readme-generator/Develop/NEWREADME.md

 ## Features
 ---
-Lots of fun colors and text in the command line.
+Lots of fun colors and text in a command line format!

 ## Testing
 ---
-I filled out the prompts until the code broke.
-When it stopped breaking, I knew the app was complete.
+Lots of typing and following prompts.